veekas/humans-of-the-galaxy/README.md

 # "Humans" of the Galaxy

-## a React/Node.js example app using the Star Wars API
+## A React/Node.js example app using the Star Wars API

 To view the site in production, visit [humans-of-the-galaxy.netlify.com](https://humans-of-the-galaxy.netlify.com)